GiorgosKots/Bioinformatics-Master-s-Projects/Suffix-Trie-Construction/README.md

 ## Repository Structure

 - **code/**: Contains the Python scripts for generating suffixes, building the trie, and visualizing it.
-- **data/**: Includes example DNA sequences used in the analysis.
+- **Example/**: Includes example DNA sequences used in the analysis.
-- **documentation/**: Detailed reports and findings from the analysis.
 - **README.md**: This file, providing an overview of the project.

 ## Setup Instructions